lukka/run-cmake/README.md

           # located elsewhere.
           # cmakeListsTxtPath: '${{ github.workspace }}/CMakeLists.txt'

+          # You could use CMake workflow presets defined in the CMakePresets.json
+          # with just this line below.
+          # workflowPreset: 'workflow-name'

           # This is the name of the CMakePresets.json's configuration to use to generate
           # the project files.
 This configuration leverages the vcpkg.cmake toolchain file to
           # run vcpkg and install all dependencies specified in vcpkg.json.